ronmichael/knapi/README.md

 Installation
 -------------------------------------------------------------
-Knapi is available via NuGet (https://www.nuget.org/packages/Knapi) can can be installed from the Package Manager:
+Knapi is available via NuGet (https://www.nuget.org/packages/Knapi) and can be installed from the Package Manager:

 	PM> Install-Package Knapi